Molecular Pathogen Diagnosis

 SepsiTest™-UMD CE IVD (not available in USA)

-SepsiTest™-UMD is the unbiased way of culture-independent detection and identification of bacterial and fungal pathogens in body fluids, tissues and swabs for routine diagnosis.
+SepsiTest™-UMD is a kit for the culture-independent detection and identification of bacterial and fungal pathogens in body fluids, tissues and swabs for routine diagnosis.

 Characters and benefits: